PanatdaCatlin/feedback-form-react/README.md

 ## Description

-Design & created Mockup for FeedBack Component and built in via React.
-Worked on server, client side, parts of user authorization and linked form to PostgreSQL.
+Design & created Mockup for FeedBack Component and then built component in via React.
+Worked on server side, client side, parts of user authorization and linked data to PostgresSQL.

 ## Project ScreenShots